spieglt/Cloaker/README.md

 Then go to Qt Creator settings, add a new version of Qt, point to `~/qt-static/qtbase/bin/qmake`, then add a new "Kit" that points to this Qt version, and build with that kit selected.

 # Planned features:
-- Add file signature to eliminate the need for encrypt and decrypt buttons (if backwards compatibility can be maintained)
-- Let user select output file location to allow decryption to ramdisk
 - Progress indicator/speed staticstics?
-- CLI: add password length requirement and a real flag parser
+- CLI: add password length requirement, and a real flag parser with an output parameter
 - Mobile version someday?

 # Issues: